appfeel/node-pushnotifications/README.md

 ```

 - `err` will be null if all went fine, will return the error otherwise.
-- `result` will contain an array with the following objects:
+- `result` will contain an array with the following objects (one object for each device type found in device registration id's):

 ```js
 [